 Dr. Maytinee Lilaonitkul is an Assistant Professor at University of California San Francisco, currently working as an anesthesiologist at the Zuckerburg San Francisco General Hospital.
 She completed her anaesthesia training in the UK and was a long term volunteer at Mbarara Regional Referral Hospital in Uganda.
 She is passionate about global health, medical education and patient safety.
 Her other roles include being a faculty member of the Division of Global Health Equity at UCSF, publication committee member of WFSA and Obstetric Lead for the SAFE (Safer Anaesthesia From Education) initiative, Association of Anaesthetists of Great Britain and Ireland.

-Dr. Gregory Klar MD FRCPC MIPH is an Associate Professor at Queen’s University in Canada.
+Dr. Gregory Klar MD FRCPC MIPH is an Assistant Professor at Queen’s University in Canada.
 He obtained his medical degree at Royal College of Surgeons in Ireland and completed his anesthesia residency training at University of Manitoba.
 He has a keen interest in international health and completed a Masters of International Public Health at Sydney University.
 Gregory Klar was invited to the board of trustees for the Canadian Anesthesiologists’ Society International Education Foundation and is in the publications committee for the WFSA.
 Greg has a personal interest in education and international health and is developing an international health curriculum for Canadian anesthesia residency programs.

 Dr. Matthew Doane is an American trained anaesthesiologist, who now practices at Royal North Shore Hospital, in Sydney, Australia.
 He divides his time between clinical work as a Consultant Staff Specialist and as the Departmental Head of Academics and Research.
 With an active interest in education, his teaching commitments extend outside of the hospital setting, additionally serving as a Senior Clinical Lecturer with Sydney University.